-Balance is a group effort of the eyes, inner ear, joints, and muscles.
+Balance is a group effort of your eyes, inner ear, joints, and muscles.
 They each send signals to the brain about body position and head movement.
 The brain uses this information to balance the body.
-When an inner ear problem exists, the brain may receive conflicting signals.
-This can cause symptoms such as vertigo (spinning).
+When you have an inner ear problem, the brain may get conflicting signals.
+This can cause symptoms such as the feeling of spinning (vertigo).

 Inside the inner ear are 3 semicircular canals.
 Each canal contains tiny hairs, crystals, and fluid.
 These structures help the canals sense up-and-down, forward and backward, and side-to-side motion.
 Nerves carry the signals from the canals to the brain.